 On 14-15 April 2016, the BSEC-KAS Joint Workshop on “SMEs and Green Economy” was organized in Kiev, where the Armenian delegation took constructive part.

 At the Meeting of the Working Group held in Moscow on 27 May 2016 the BSEC Secretariat informed that the next BSEC-KAS Joint Workshop is envisaged to take place during the second half of 2016 in the Republic of Armenia, on a topic to be identified later.

 Coordinating Body: BSEC PERMIS

-The Joint Declarations, adopted by the Ministers in charge in 2006 and 2009, and the “Joint Declarations of the Forum of the Black Sea Broadcasting Regulatory Authorities” (since 2008) have been the road map for enhancing cooperation in the field of ICT.
+The Joint Declarations, adopted by the Ministers in charge in 2006 and 2009, and the “Joint Declarations of the Forum of the Black Sea Broadcasting Regulatory Authorities” (since 2008) have been the road map for cooperation in the field of ICT.
 Since 2009 a number of projects, such as the “Trans-Eurasian Information Super Highway” and the “Mediterranean - Black Sea Interconnection”, have been initiated by the Member States.

 Currently, the main pillars of the activities of the respective Working Group comprise promotion of the ICT cooperation among the Member States with the enhanced review of the recent developments in the field, improvement and growth of ICT sector, bridging digital divide, which will directly influence the socio-economic development in the region.